remp2020/beam-skeleton/README.md

 3. Setup host

-   Default host used by application is `http://beam.press`.
+   Default host used by application is `http://beam.remp.press`.
    This domain should by pointing to localhost (`127.0.0.1`), so add it to local `/etc/hosts` file.

     ```bash
-    echo '127.0.0.1 beam.press' | sudo tee -a /etc/hosts
+    echo '127.0.0.1 beam.remp.press' | sudo tee -a /etc/hosts
     ```

 4. Start Docker containers